Qishan (official): Ministry of Justice (1806-1840)

-On 20 January 1841, without seeking approval from the Qing imperial court, Qishan agreed to the Convention of Chuanbi with the British.
-Among other things, the convention required the Qing Empire to pay the British an indemnity of six million silver coins and cede Hong Kong Island.
+On 20 January 1841 in Chuenpi, without seeking approval from the Qing imperial court, Qishan agreed to the Convention of Chuenpi with Charles Elliot after negotiations.
+The convention stipulated that the Qing Dynasty would pay the British an indemnity of six million silver coins, cede Hong Kong Island in exchange for Zhoushan Island, there be equal diplomatic relations between the British and Qing, the release of British merchants trapped and held captive by the Qing, and Guangzhou reopening for trade in February of 1841.
 The Daoguang Emperor was furious when he found out later that Qishan had agreed to the convention without his permission.
 He ordered Qishan to be arrested and escorted as a criminal to Beijing for trial.
-Qishan had his properties and assets confiscated and was sentenced to military service.
+Qishan had his properties and assets confiscated and was sentenced to military service as a result.
+He was replaced by Yishan as Imperial Commissioner afterwards.

-Qishan was pardoned later and reinstated as an official in 1842.
-He was subsequently appointed as Imperial Resident in Tibet (1843–1847), a second term as Viceroy of Sichuan (1846–1849), and Viceroy of Shaan-Gan (1849–1851).